bluenote-1577/sylph/README.md

 1. **Precise species-level profiling**: Our tests show that sylph is more precise than Kraken and about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs).

-2. **Ultrafast, multithreaded, multi-sample**: sylph can be > 50x faster than MetaPhlAn for multi-sample processing. sylph only takes ~15GB of RAM for profiling against the entire GTDB-R220 database (110k genomes).
+2. **Ultrafast, multithreaded, multi-sample**: sylph can be > 50x faster than other methods for multi-sample processing. sylph only takes ~15GB of RAM for profiling against the entire GTDB-R220 database (110k genomes).

 3. **Accurate (containment) ANIs down to 0.1x effective coverage**: for bacterial ANI queries of > 90% ANI, sylph can often give accurate ANI estimates down to 0.1x coverage.